rgbIAA/viewcube/docs/usage.rst

 Using ViewCube
 ==============

-When a properly formatted FITS datacube is provided, `ViewCube.py` opens two windows: the **spaxel viewer** and the **spectral viewer**.
+When a properly formatted FITS datacube is provided, `ViewCube` opens two windows: the **spaxel viewer** and the **spectral viewer**.
 Depending on the backend used, these titles will be assigned to the windows.
 If not, "Figure 1" will appear in place of the **spaxel viewer**, and "Figure 2" will be used for the **spectral viewer**.